Audi Q4 e-Tron SUV (2025) review: should it be the UK's second best-selling electric SUV?

 Overall, it feels well-judged.
 Acceleration is smooth and more than enough in the lesser 45 model, with the 55 not really feeling like it adds much extra.
 There aren’t any Tesla-style fireworks when you accelerate hard, but it makes up for that with impressive refinement at speed.
 It’s hushed at low speeds as well as on the motorway.
 There aren’t any sparks or smiles when you drive a Q4, but it’s good.

+Driving the Q4 is pleasant enough, and relatively unmemorable unless you sit over the rear axle – but we’ll get to that in a bit.
 The general dynamics are perfectly fine.
 The steering has some accuracy and sweetness to it, but this isn’t exactly a hot hatch to hoon around, and the ride errs on the side of firm and plump.
 Fine enough if you opt for the smaller-wheeled Sport and S line models, but the Black Edition’s 21s introduce some fierce jolts at low speeds.
+That’s especially true for rear passengers who bear the brunt of them.

 The range meter proves remarkably accurate.
 It adjusts to your driving style and environment, and we typically found both the 45 and 55 models will easily crack 300 miles on a charge – even during faster cross-country trips and motorway journeys.